-We also found the location to be very good – technically in the somewhat rambunctious Loi Kroh road area, the building itself is on a quiet side soi with a real local atmosphere and a short walk from the old city, markets, gyms, cafes and a good supermarket.
+We also found the location to be very good – technically in the somewhat rambunctious Loi Kroh road area, the building itself is on a quiet side soi with a real local atmosphere and a short walk from the old city, markets, gyms and muay thai gyms, cafes and a good supermarket.
 Lanna Moon itself, however, is not the most atmospheric place and thankfully we were not here to socialize, since the neighbors were mainly older men, usually seen strutting around with their awkwardly young Thai girlfriends.
 It might not be so good if you are alone, but as a couple, it was perfect.

 GROCERIES / MARKETS / FOOD

 For organic veggies and herbs, we liked the Rimping Supermarket conveniently located on Lamphun road right by Loi Khro road, a 10 minute walk from our apartment.
 This is also a great place to get all your North American and European food cravings, but nothing here is cheap.
 For fruits, our absolute favorite place to go – not only in Chiang Mai, but possibly in all of Asia – was without a doubt Muang Mai: a wholesale wet market that’s open 24 hours, where we purchased bulk mangoes, passion fruits, coconuts, bananas, limes and durians at ridiculously low prices (except for the durian).
 For everything restaurant related, you can read my vegan guide to Chiang Mai here, and here’s one more Chiang Mai food guide just in case!